ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 .. image:: images/label_changing_example.png

 This simple script first creates a label on the current bar and then it writes a reference to it in a variable ``l``.
-Then, depending on whether current bar is a rising or a falling bar (condition ``close >= open``), a number of label drawing properties are modified: text, color, *y* coordinate location (``yloc``) and label style.
+Then, depending on whether the current bar is rising or falling (condition ``close >= open``), a number of label drawing properties are modified: text, color, *y* coordinate location (``yloc``) and label style.

 One may notice that ``na`` is passed as the ``y`` argument to the ``label.new`` function call.
 The reason for this is that